civol/HDLRuby/README.md

 low = instance0.to_low
 ```

-This can be avoid by redefining the `to_low` method as follows:
+This can be avoided by redefining the `to_low` method as follows:

 ```ruby
 system(:my_base) {}